 Figure 2.
 A Connect-the-Dots Graphic.

-A computer-generated graphic simulating a hand-drawn graphic.
-The graphics engine draws straight lines between dots.
+A computer-generated graphic made to simulate a hand-drawn graphic, with straight lines between dots.

 Computer Algebra System Graphic

 Computer algebra system maple.
 It has a primitive syntax especially made for connect-the-dots graphics.
 Below, Dots is a list of xy-pairs.